PeterJFB/drum-sequencer/README.md

 ## Project: Drum sequencer

-> An app to quickly create, edit and save different drum patterns 📾
+> An app to quickly create, edit and share different drum patterns 📾

 The app requires `Java 16` or later, other dependecies are compiled and built using `maven`.